 Len Senater 26:18

-We became like a hospice for unloved mugs, like people felt connected, and it made the place approachable and welcoming.
+became like a hospice for unloved mugs, like people felt connected, and it made the place approachable and welcoming.
 And, you know, I had to learn a lot, I had not come from the food business, I worked in the food business, I knew very little about it.
-And I, you know, I the in the, you know, after the first year, I had my ass handed to me, I mean, I had run out of all the money I had, I had to sort of shut it down and turn it around and bootstrap it back up in a new format as well, I had had a rigid this original idea that we would be this combination Cafe Corner Store during the day, right?
+And I you know, I the in the, you know, after that first year, I had my ass handed to me, I mean, why had run out of all the money I had, I had to sort of shut it down and turn it around and bootstrap it back up in a new format as well, I had had a rigid his original idea that we would be this combination Cafe Corner Store during the day, right?
 And then I would host these food events at night and a brunch on the weekends.
-And I thought I had partners originally, you know, we’re good, because you said we Yeah, well, I mean, I tend to use the royal we a lot
+And I thought I had partners originally, you know, were we Yeah, well, I mean, I tend to use the royal we a lot

 Qasim Virjee 27:00

 But also there's you know, there's, it takes a village, there's so many people who have contributed for shorter time.
 But in the end, you know, what I thought were my culinary partners that were going to run the brunch in the cafe, one got the other one pregnant, and they moved to Hamilton.
 And so I ended up having to do it myself.
 And then I thought, oh, you know, well, I'll do this pop up food event in the nights, we'll have our events and then we'll sell some coffee during the day.
 I mean, how hard can it be

 turned art, the coffee was really telling you, it can eat you alive,